-The black dotted line shows the net cash flow as a percent of the market assets and goes with the axis on the right.
-For the 10 year period shown, the average net cash flow as a percent of assets is -11.2%, which is greater than the long term investment return assumption.
-This indicates that the plan would be expected to defund with an increased risk of insolvency if the contributions do not consistently cover a higher portion of the benefit payments and expenses.
-For 2021, the net cash flow improved significantly from -7.5% in 2020 to -0.6% in 2021, which implies that the assumed investment return of 7.0%, if achieved, will more than cover the negative cash flow.
-The significant improvement in the negative cash flow is the result of the increase in the State appropriation percentage.
+The black dotted line shows the net cash flow as a percent of the market assets and goes with the right-hand axis.
+For the 10-year period shown, the average net cash flow as a percent of assets is -7.4%, which is greater than the long-term investment return assumption.
+If that continued, the plan would be expected to defund with an increased risk of insolvency.
+However, the net cash flow improved significantly in recent years, from -7.5% of assets in 2020 when the State contributed just 69.96% of the Statutory contribution to 6.9% of assets in 2022 when the State contributed 107.91% of the Statutory contribution.
+With the State contributing 100% of the Statutory contribution for 2023, the net cash flow as a percent of the market assets was 4.5%.